AlphaGit/worklogger/README.md

 - Go to https://id.atlassian.net/ logged in with your Atlassian account
 - Click on API Tokens, then Create Token
 - Copy it and use it as the value of `JiraPassword` in the JIRA Output

+## Using the docker images

+- Ensure you you have docker installed and running.
+- Select the image that you want to use from https://hub.docker.com/r/alphadock/worklogger/.
+We will just assume `latest` in the next steps.

+    docker create \
+        -v /path/to/your/configuration.json:/app/config/config.json \
+        -v /path/to/your/worklogger.json:/app/.credentials/worklogger.json \
+        -v /path/to/your/client_secret.json:/app/_private/client_secret.json \
+        --name worklogger \
+        alphadock/worklogger

+- Then setup your cron job to this command:

+    docker start -a worklogger